-Interest on the Subordinated Capital Notes is paid semi-annually in arrears for the initial five years.
+Interest on the 4.650% Subordinated Capital Notes is paid semi-annually in arrears for the initial five years.
 Thereafter, the interest will reset quarterly and accrue at a floating rate.
-While interest is payable on a semi-annual basis for the initial five year period, and quarterly thereafter, the Bank may, at its discretion, with prior notice, cancel the payments.
+Interest on the 4.900% Subordinated Capital Notes is paid quarterly in arrears and will reset every five years and accrue at a fixed rate.
+While interest on the Subordinated Capital Notes is payable on a quarterly or semi-annual basis for the initial five year period, and quarterly thereafter, the Bank may, at its discretion, with prior notice, cancel the payments.
 If the Bank does not pay the interest in full to the note holders, the Bank will not declare dividends on its common shares or Preferred Shares or redeem or otherwise retire such share until the month commencing after the Bank resumes full interest payments on the Subordinated Capital Notes.